rc-kid/rckid/HARDWARE.md

 > There is an unpopulated resistor R128 of 33k that when fitted ensures 100uA current drain on the 3v3 rail.
 Its pad can also serve as a testpoint.

-> TODO there is R3, 100k resistor to ground on the converter input.
-Why?
+> TODO Do we need a resistor from 3v3 to ground (100k) to ensure regulator would work

 ### 5V Charge Pump